 University of Connecticut

 Founded in 1881, the University of Connecticut sits on more than 4,400 acres in Storrs, CT.
-Ranked as the best public national university in New England by U.S. News & World Report, this school is also recognized as a Public Ivy.
+UConn is also recognized as a Public Ivy.

-The Master of Science in quantitative economics is a program that emphasizes the creation of new skills in data analysis, quantitative methods, and other core skills necessary to tackle economic problems.
+The Master of Science in quantitative economics is a graduate degree program that emphasizes the creation of new skills in mathematical economics, quantitative methods, and other core skills necessary to tackle economic problems.
 You’ll combine your training in economic theory with analytical and quantitative methods in this STEM-qualified degree.

 While you are enrolled, you will complete a total of 30 credit hours of study.
-Twenty-four of these credits will consist of core courses while the remainder will be electives such as Open Source Programming with Python, Convex Optimization with Python, and Operations research.
+Twenty-four of these credits will consist of core courses while the remainder will be electives such as:

 To apply, you will need to submit official transcripts evidencing a GPA of 3.0 or higher.
 GMAT or GRE scores are not required, but you will need to provide a personal statement and three letters of recommendation.